VlatkoTuchev/n8n_workflow/docs/application_overview.md

 3. Subsequent turns come from tools or more `response.create` messages, each producing the stream of `response.*` events until `response.done`.

 Persistence during realtime: After each user transcript and after an assistant reply finishes, the client calls `POST /tools/execute` with `{ name: 'add_chat_turn', arguments: { sessionId, role, content } }`.
 The server appends the turn to Redis list `chat:<sessionId>` (kept to the last `CHAT_BUFFER_MAX` items and expiring after `CHAT_BUFFER_TTL_SECONDS`) and simultaneously mirrors it to Postgres by updating the single aggregated JSON row in `chat_message` for `(session_id, user_id)`.
 It also refreshes `chat:last_activity:<sessionId>` so the idle summarizer can detect inactivity.
 Redis provides a fast, lossy buffer for recent context; Postgres is the durable source read later by `summarizeAndSaveSession`.

+### System prompt vs per‑turn browser prompts (and exports)
+- System prompt (server‑side): Built in `server.js` when minting `/realtime/token`.
+It combines static guidelines with dynamic user context (preferred language, agent settings, working memory, recent summaries, and the last conversation anchor).
+This becomes the session’s baseline “system” role and influences all turns.
+- Browser per‑turn prompts (client‑side): Short, situational instructions sent by `compenion_ai.html` via `response.create` (e.g., greeting/onboarding nudges, “read 2–3 items”, quick follow‑ups after tools).
+These affect only the next reply and do not replace the baseline.
+- Tool outputs: The browser may inject structured results using `conversation.item.create` with `type:'function_call_output'`.
+These JSON payloads are visible to the model and count toward tokens for that turn.
+- Token accounting: For any reply, the model’s input = baseline system prompt + current per‑turn instructions (if any) + injected tool outputs (if any) + the user’s text/transcript.
+- Exports for auditing: The script `scripts/export_user_prompts.js` writes:
+  - Per‑user prompt snapshots to `scripts/exports/user_prompts/<email>.txt` (baseline snapshot, onboarding gate, language policy, user context summary, working memory pack, recent summary, and the last conversation’s full transcript with a continuation anchor).
+  - A shared baseline file to `scripts/exports/system_instructions/system_instructions.txt` (static rules common to all users).
+Ephemeral client per‑turn prompts are not exported since they vary each turn at runtime.